Three local political groups want answers on why Scott Freeman is no longer chief of the Athens-Clarke County Police Department.

 The Athens Immigrant Rights Coalition, the Athens Anti-Discrimination Movement and Athens for Everyone—representing the Latinx community, African Americans and progressives, respectively—issued a statement over the weekend demanding “clarity” on Freeman’s departure.

 Freeman made a concerted effort to reach out to minority communities and refused to cooperate with Immigration and Customs Enforcement during his three-plus years as chief.
-He resigned under pressure last Thursday, with his boss, ACC Manager Blaine Williams, citing problems with attrition.
+He resigned under pressure last Thursday, with his boss, ACC Manager Blaine Williams, citing problems with morale and attrition.

 According to the groups’ statement:

 Athens Clarke County residents unexpectedly discovered that Chief Freeman would no longer serve as the Chief of Police.
 The abrupt departure of Chief Freeman as a ‘resignation’ or ‘termination’ made without preamble or any advance indication, under the vague auspices of ‘pursuing other opportunities’ is concerning.
 We are dismayed by County Manager Blaine Williams’s decision and lack of transparency, both with the public and with the Mayor and Commission he is supposed to serve.